luke-titley/git-poly/README.md

 and presents the results to make it appear as though you are in a single git repo.

-Most of the commands are mirrors of git commands, but designed to work across multiple projects, and give the effect if working on a single git repo.
+Most of the commands are mirrors of git commands, but designed to work across multiple projects, and give the effect of working on a single git repo.

 The exception are three new commands:
 - 'cmd' which will run whatever shell command you want across all repos in parallel.
 A bit like git submodule foreach